greim/await.js/README.md

 # await.js: easy promises

-await.js aims to present a no-nonsense promise API.
+await.js aims to be a no-nonsense promise API.
 Promises in await.js are simple.
-You ask for set of things, and you get back an object that emits *keep* and *fail* events.
+You ask for set of things, and you get back an object with *keep* and *fail* events.
 In your *keep* event handler, you then have access to the all the things.

-await.js has no library dependencies, and runs in either browsers or in Node. "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is an amazing idea that's worth checking out. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
+await.js has no library dependencies, and runs in either browsers or in Node. "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.

+*Old browser note*: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
 AKA IE8 and lower.
 To that end, an `example-polyfills.js` file is included in this project.
 The polyfills file has no test coverage, and is otherwise purely optional.

-## Example
+## It's like mad libs

-An await.js promise is like a mad lib.
-There are several slots to fill, and when you fill them all, it's done.
+await.js is like mad libs.
+There are several named slots to fill, and when you fill them all, it's done.
 Here's an asynchronous mad lib implemented using an await.js promise.

-    var promise = await('noun1', 'noun2', 'adjective')
+    var prom = await('noun1', 'noun2', 'adjective')

-    setTimeout(function(){ promise.keep('noun1', 'horse') }, 1000)
+    setTimeout(function(){ prom.keep('noun1', 'horse') }, 1000)
-    setTimeout(function(){ promise.keep('noun2', 'apple') }, 4000)
+    setTimeout(function(){ prom.keep('noun2', 'apple') }, 4000)
-    setTimeout(function(){ promise.keep('adjective', 'happy') }, 2000)
+    setTimeout(function(){ prom.keep('adjective', 'happy') }, 2000)

-    promise.onkeep(function(got){
+    prom.onkeep(function(got){
       console.log(
       	"The %s eats the %s and is %s.", got.noun1,